ALKOM-UA/Notfall/README.txt

-Script for copying tasks to Notfall block
+Scripts for copying tasks to Notfall block and moving them by position changing